 Where to Stay on Maine’s Coast

-Now that you have your journey planned out, now it’s time to find where to stay in Maine.
-From boutique hotels to Inns, here are some of my favorite accommodations along the Maine Oyster Trail!
-I like comparing Hotels.com and Booking.com for the best hotel rates.
+From boutique hotels to Inns, here are some of my favorite accommodations along Maine’s coast.
+A lot of them are close to the places I mentioned above.
+I’ve given you options for Hotels.com and Booking.com for the best hotel rates.

 If you’re a Marriott Bonvoy member and find a cheaper rate outside of Marriott 24 hours in advance of your stay, you can even get a price match guarantee + 25% off the matching rate plus points for booking with them.